Circulation & Document Delivery Services

 Please direct questions about recalling library materials or the racked items to the Access Services Librarian: firstname.lastname@example.org or call 612-625-4300.

 Interlibrary Loan (ILL) Service

-Note: It may take as long as a few days to several weeks for ILL materials to arrive.
+Please Note: In some cases it can take as long as a few days to several weeks for requested items to arrive.
 You will receive an email message once the item arrives.

 If you have any questions consult the ILL FAQ - Frequently Asked Questions About Interlibrary Loans or contact David Zopfi-Jordan at email@example.com or 612-625-9534.